 I also set up notifications to alert my connected device when the temp increases over 80 or drops below 70.
 I love this feature!
 Especially after that time (before the smart thermostat) that my cleaners left the A/C running for 5 days at 65 degrees… Thank goodness my handyman caught it and let me know my place was freezing!

 Utilities on Kauai are some of the most expensive in the US, so I can’t imagine what that 5-day slip by my cleaner cost me.
 No more!
 Now, when I have a few days between guests, I make sure that my thermostat is set to a reasonable 76-78F.
 Lifesaving.

 TDG RECOMMENDS: HONEYWELL

 Sometimes it’s nice to know that you have a set of digital “eyes” on your rental door.
-With a security camera like a Ring, you can:
+With a smart home system and security camera like a Ring, you can:

 - Monitor package arrivals

 - Be on the lookout for unauthorized guests—or worse, parties

 - Monitor your home from anywhere (ideal for my fellow remote hosts!)